aleksandraangelova/MtgTrading/README.md

 ### Create the database objects
     flask db upgrade

+### Create temp_files directory
+Create an empty temp_files directory to store initially uploaded images before moving them to AWS.

 You are ready to run the application from `main.py`

 Swagger documentation of the application is available at (http://127.0.0.1:5000/api/docs/) but is currently incomplete.

 ## REST API
-The following endpoints are available:
+The following endpoints are available.
+Note: Only 2XX responses are described below.
+TODO: Describe responses != 2XX.

 ### User Register
 Public endpoint.